Most Famous Logos With a Face

 Logo Prudential

 This is the most famous financial and insurance organization in Great Britain.
 It came into existence in London in 1848, and since then, it has been using the only name associated with Prudential.
-Translated from Latin, the name means “prudent, wise, intelligent, prudent” – these were the qualities that were originally incorporated into the company’s concept.
-Therefore, it is not surprising that Prudential chose the logo with the portrait of the woman of the same name.
-The symbol is made in an elegant but modest design using only a couple of colors – gray and red.
+Translated from Latin, the name means “prudent, wise, intelligent, prudent” – these qualities were originally incorporated into the company’s concept.
+Therefore, it is unsurprising that Prudential chose the logo with the portrait of the woman of the same name.
+The symbol is made in an elegant but modest design using only two colors – gray and red.
 The emblem depicts the face of a beautiful girl.
 She holds a mirror in her hand and stares intently into it.
-The portrait is drawn contourwise as if it were a sketch of an unfinished painting.
+The portrait is drawn contourwise as if a sketch of an unfinished painting.
 A red ribbon is visible in her hair, echoing the color of the corporate name below.
 It is typed in capital letters with narrow character spacing.
 Some characters even merge into each other, such as “UDENT” and “IAL.”
 Only “P” and “R” are written separately.
 All glyphs are smooth and have no serifs.

 Gerber